vsuo/03-Getting-and-Cleaning-Data/CodeBook.md

 # DATA DICTIONARY - Smartphones Data Set

 This purpose of this course project is to read the human activity recognition data, a study conducted by Universit‡ degli Studi di Genova.
 Via Opera Pia 11A, I-16145, Genoa, Italy.
-The goal of this particular excercise is to demostrate clear understanding of reading and cleaning data captured as a part of this study.
+The goal of this particular excercise is to demostrate clear understanding of getting and cleaning data captured as a part of this study.
 The records from various experiments are provided in various files.

 This dataset for this project is broken into two sets 1) training data (~70%) and 2) test data (~30%).
 Each file and corresponding variables are described below.

-##1.	activity_labels
+###1.	activity_labels
-a.
 Describes 6 activities which were tracked during the experiments
-i.
-1 WALKING
+- 1 WALKING
-ii.
-2 WALKING_UPSTAIRS
+- 2 WALKING_UPSTAIRS
-iii.3 WALKING_DOWNSTAIRS
+- 3 WALKING_DOWNSTAIRS
-iv.
-4 SITTING
+- 4 SITTING
-v.
-5 STANDING
+- 5 STANDING
-vi.
-6 LAYING
+- 6 LAYING

-##2.	subject_test	1
+###2.	subject_test	1
 This dataset contains test data for 30 volunteers who participated in the series of experiments.
 Allowed value is number between 1 and 30.
 This dataset contains 2947 observations of 1 variable:

-##3.	 subject_train	1
+###3.	 subject_train	1
 This dataset contains training data for 30 volunteers who participated in the series of experiments.
 Allowed value is number between 1 and 30.
 This dataset contains 10299 observations of 1 variable (subject)

-##4.	y_test
+###4.	y_test
 This dataset contains test data corresponding to activity label.
 Allowed values for this dataset is number between 1 and 6.
 This contains total of 2947 observations of 1 variable (activity label)
-###Activity Label		1
+- **Activity Label**		1
-1	.WALKING
+    - 1	.WALKING
-2	.WALKING_UPSTAIRS
+    - 2	.WALKING_UPSTAIRS
-3	.WALKING_DOWNSTAIRS
+    - 3	.WALKING_DOWNSTAIRS
-4	.SITTING
+    - 4	.SITTING
-5	.STANDING
+    - 5	.STANDING
-6	.LAYING
+    - 6	.LAYING

-##5.	y_train
+###5.	y_train
 This dataset contains training data corresponding to activity label.
-Allowed values for this dataset is number between 1 and ##6.
-This contains total of 10299 observations of 1 variable (activity label)
+Allowed values for this dataset is number between 1 and This contains total of 10299 observations of 1 variable (activity label)
-###Activity Label		1
+- **Activity Label**		1
-1	.WALKING
+    - 1	.WALKING
-2	.WALKING_UPSTAIRS
+    - 2	.WALKING_UPSTAIRS
-3	.WALKING_DOWNSTAIRS
+    - 3	.WALKING_DOWNSTAIRS
-4	.SITTING
+    - 4	.SITTING
-5	.STANDING
+    - 5	.STANDING
-6	.LAYING
+    - 6	.LAYING

-##7.
-X_test
+###6.
+X_train
-This test dataset contains feature data recorded as a part of this study.
-This dataset includes total of 2947 observations of 561 variables (feature).
+This **train** dataset contains feature data recorded as a part of this study.
+This dataset includes total of **10299** observations of **561** variables (feature).
 All feature of this dataset are list below.
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-##8.
-X_train
+###7.
+X_test
-This test dataset contains feature data recorded as a part of this study.
-This dataset includes total of 10299 observations of 561 variables (feature).
+This **test** dataset contains feature data recorded as a part of this study.
+This dataset includes total of **2947** observations of **561** variables (feature).
 All feature of this dataset are list below.
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ. '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-mean()-X